-Dummy UPDATE statements force any outstanding in-place alters to complete by updating the rows in the affected tables.
+If you are reverting from an earlier version of 12.10, you can resolve outstanding in-place alter operations by running dummy UPDATE statements.
+Dummy UPDATE statements force any outstanding in-place alter operations to complete by updating the rows in the affected tables.
 To generate a dummy UPDATE statement, create an UPDATE statement in which a column in the table is set to its own value.
-This forces the row to be updated to the latest schema without actually changing column values.
-Because the database server always alters rows to the latest schema, a single pass through the table that updates all rows completes all outstanding in-place alters.
+This forces the row to be updated to the latest schema without changing column values.
+Because the database server always alters rows to the latest schema, a single pass through the table that updates all rows completes all outstanding in-place alter operations.